Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you run the course sessions to ensure that you use them to maximum effectiveness?

-  The first step to ensure that the session is run efficiently will be to have a quick planning meeting with all the team leaders in order to develop an actionable strategy for meeting and achieving the project's requirements.
+  In order to ensure that the session runs efficiently the team leaders for each team should have a quick planning meeting to make sure that the groups are working to achieve the project's requirements.
 This will involve a clear, detailed breakdown of which team is responsible each project requirement, as well as creating and sharing tentative completion deadlines for each section.

   Next, the team leaders should return to their groups and run through the plan and timeline for execution, before assigning tasks to fellow teammates.
 To